 The monitoring values process in mainstreaming GESI, input, output and outcomes that contribute to achievement of projects or program.
-This can only be conducted with tools that accommodate collecting gender disaggregated data and analysis.
+This can only be conducted with tools that accommodate collecting Gender disaggregated data and analysis.
 Monitoring and Evaluation can be conducted by staff members, a special team or community participation.
-In different situation, M & E conducted and participated by community will enable the community, men, women, youth and social groups, determine and control over the indicators and their own lives and resources, as well as what success means to them.
-However, the latter approach needs support in systemizing all the information and data.
+In different situation, M & E conducted and participated by community will enable the community, men, women, youth and social groups, determine and control over the indicators and their own lives and resources, what success means to them.
+However, the latter approach needs support how to systemize all the information and data.